edhendoschem/UoL_Photonics/Tutorials/Python/TCP-IP and Bluetooth communication/readme.md

 s.send(b'hello!')
 ```

-If we are expecting a response from the server then we need to use the '.recv()' method:
+If we are expecting a response from the server then we need to use the '.recv(n)' method:
 ```python
 data = s.recv(5)
 ```
-The number used as an argument for '.recv()' is the message size in bytes, if the size is smaller than the message then
+The number 'n' used as an argument for '.recv(n)' is the message size in bytes, if the size is smaller than the message then
 the message will be truncated and the rest of the message will be sent in the next packet or will be lost if the
 client or server closes the connection